Jordan Reed: 2016 season

-On May 5, 2016, Reed signed a five-year contract extension, worth $50 million, including $22 million guaranteed.
-On October 2, 2016, Reed caught nine passes for 73 yards and two touchdowns against the Cleveland Browns.
+On May 5, 2016, Reed signed a five-year contract extension with Washington, worth $50 million, including $22 million guaranteed.
+On October 2, Reed caught nine passes for 73 yards and two touchdowns against the Cleveland Browns.
 Reed scored two touchdowns in a single game for the 5th time in his career.
 Reed became the fastest tight end in NFL history to reach 200 career receptions.
-On October 13, 2016, Reed was diagnosed with a concussion and was sidelined for two games until Week 8.
-On October 30, 2016, Reed caught nine passes for 99 yards and a touchdown against the Cincinnati Bengals, his 17th touchdown of his career.
-On November 20, 2016, Reed caught five passes for 79 yards against the Green Bay Packers.
+On October 13, Reed was diagnosed with a concussion and was sidelined for two games until Week 8.
+On October 30, Reed caught nine passes for 99 yards and a touchdown against the Cincinnati Bengals, his 17th touchdown of his career.
+On November 20, Reed caught five passes for 79 yards against the Green Bay Packers.
 Reed's 231 career receptions passed Rod Gardner (227) for 15th on the Redskins' all-time receptions list.
-On November 24, 2016, Reed caught a season-high ten passes for 95 yards and two touchdowns against the Dallas Cowboys.
+On November 24, Reed caught a season-high ten passes for 95 yards and two touchdowns against the Dallas Cowboys.
 Reed recorded a 5-yard touchdown and an 8-yard touchdown, scoring his fourth and fifth touchdown of the season (18th and 19th career).
-During the game, Reed suffered a Grade 3 AC joint separation in his left shoulder, keeping him out of the Week 13 matchup against the Arizona Cardinals.
-On December 20, 2016, in a game against the Carolina Panthers (in which Washington lost to Carolina), Reed was ejected after punching Panthers safety Kurt Coleman in the helmet; the subsequent penalty pushed Washington out of the red zone and forced them to make a field goal instead.
-On December 20, 2016, Reed was named to the 2017 Pro Bowl roster, which was his first career Pro Bowl nomination.
+During the game, Reed suffered a Grade 3 AC joint separation in his left shoulder, keeping him out of the team's Week 13 matchup against the Arizona Cardinals.
+On December 20, in a loss to the Carolina Panthers, Reed was ejected after punching Panthers safety Kurt Coleman in the helmet; the subsequent penalty pushed Washington out of the red zone and forced them to make a field goal instead.
+On December 20, Reed was named to the 2017 Pro Bowl roster, which was his first career Pro Bowl nomination.
 He was also ranked 65th on the NFL Top 100 Players of 2017.